AshCoder05/productivity-tool/README.md

 Feel free to fork this repository, make improvements, and submit pull requests.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License (GNU AGPL).